Share

 ► A case study (project, programme or initiative, which is currently being implemented or has concluded within the last 5 years and is directly related to the candidate’s professional experience).

-The number of participants for the Summer Academy online is limited to 24.
-The selection process will be finalised by mid-July.
+The number of participants for the Summer Academy is limited to 24.

 Fee, logistics and costs

-A contribution for participation of 100 EUR is foreseen for the Summer Academy onsite.
-The organisers will cover transport and lunches during the Summer Academy onsite, whereas travel to Trento and accommodation costs will be borne by selected participants.
+A small financial contribution is required for participation in the Summer Academy.
+The organisers cover transport and lunches during the Summer Academy onsite, whereas travel to Trento and accommodation costs are borne by selected participants.

 Working language